carpentries-incubator/jekyll-pages-novice/_episodes/arrays.md

 >    fastpages comes with lots of options and is used by several researchers.
 >    [Here is a demo of comments with fastpages](https://fastpages.fast.ai/fastpages/jupyter/2020/02/21/introducing-fastpages.html).
 > From the comments section implementation standpoint, Disqus looks most simple followed by Just Comments and Staticman.
 > Fastpages is much more than enabling a comments section.
-It's a blog template that uses Jekyll as a base, improves on Jekyll experience and offers additional features.
-For researchers this may be the option to go.
+> It is a blog template that uses Jekyll as a base, improves on Jekyll experience and offers additional features.
+> For researchers this may be the option to go.
 >
 > {: .source}
 {: .callout}